 There are DVDs on Vietnam,

 Thailand and Cambodia , Ecuador and The Galapagos Islands, Jordan and Israel, Austria and Germany, Egypt, Tibet, Bhutan, India, Bali and Komodo, Kangaroo Island, Namibia, Cape of South Africa, Wildlife of Southern Africa, Turkey, Morocco and Russia.
 More travelogues will be added in the near future.

 SjB Productions was formed by Sheryl Brakey after demand for her underwater DVDs went beyond her family and friends.

-a certified master scuba diver with over twenty years of underwater
+a certified master scuba diver with over twenty-five years of underwater

 Rochester Institute of Technology, giving her the knowledge to identify